nguyenndt278/ETL_AsthmaVsAirQualityIndex/README.md

     	Picked only needed columns: County, Number of Visits and Daily_AQI_VALUE from two dataframes

 ### 3. Load:
-*-	Use Relational Database: Join, load to Postgres.
+*Use Relational Database: Join, load to Postgres.

-  *o	Loaded two clean dataframes to PgAdmin to two new tables named “ashma_updated” and “aqi_by_mean” *o	Joined two tables by County to get the average AQI and average Number of ER Ashma Visits.
+  o	Loaded two clean dataframes to PgAdmin to two new tables named “ashma_updated” and “aqi_by_meann".

+  o	Joined two tables by County to get the average AQI and average Number of ER Ashma Visits.

 ## Final thoughts:

-⋅⋅⋅ Purpose of the project is to visualize a correlation, if any, between the air quality and numbers of visit for asthma patients in California.
+Purpose of the project is to visualize a correlation, if any, between the air quality and numbers of visit for asthma patients in California.
 However, there is no obvious correlation being seen.
 Thus, more data will be needed to draw meaningful conclusions.